oscarssanchez/ayudante/README.md

 As a starting point, it will implement of OpenAI tools https://openai.com/ but in the future, it might make use of other alternatives, such as Stability Difussion.

-Model B stands by "Basic" which is going to provide basic AI functionality, such as DALL-E 2 Image generation from text prompts.
+Model B stands for "Basic" and aims to provide basic AI functionality, such as DALL-E 2 Image generation from text prompts.